Rekrytus/IT_keyboard_linuxlike_for_windows/README.md

 ITLinux
 =======

-An italian Windows keyboard with the same keyboard layout from linux.¬ This layout integrates some characters that are missing in the current italian keyboard layout of Windows such "~" etc...
+An italian Windows keyboard with the same keyboard layout from linux.

+This layout integrates some characters that are missing in the current italian keyboard layout of Windows such "~" etc...

 ## Pictures